airbrake/sharpbrake/README.md

 ```

 **Note:** `BlacklistKeys` has higher priority than `WhitelistKeys`.
 It means
-that If you set the same value into both blacklist and whitelist - that value
+that if you set the same value into both blacklist and whitelist - that value
 will be filtered out.

 #### WhitelistKeys